1010 Vienna, Entrance Heldenplatz

 Admission till half an hour before closing time.

-The Neue Burg is closed on Monday before Easter, 2015.Holiday opening hours
+The Neue Burg is open on May Day, 2013!Holiday opening hours